 When Poh Choo got married in Sungai Siput, Yoriko spontaneously instructed Poh Choo to serve my Mum tea as Poh Choo’s only Godmother.
 Mum was shocked but went along.
 Poh Choo was never comfortable to call mum Kei Ma and called my mum Noni Yee as most junior relatives would call her.
 Lately she calls mum Mimi, the name that my eldest brother Tom called as he couldn’t pronounce Mummy.
 All of us followed Tom and called mum Mimi.

 Poh Choo married a Roman Catholic surnamed Chang who operated a timber mill.
 As timber was a high-danger business Poh Choo’s parents were not keen on their marriage but Poh Choo insisted.
-Poh Choo’s husband died some 10 years ago from ill health.
+Poh Choo’s husband died some 10 years ago.

 Yoriko’s husband operated a small hardware shop in Sungai Siput.
 Poh Choo and 2 brothers also worked there.
 One of the brothers died 2 years ago, the other brother took over the old hardware store, and Poh Choo opened Da Yuen, the biggest hardware store in Sungai Siput.

 Tan Poh Choo has accomplished much in life.
 She now has lots of grandnieces and grandnephews from her 10 siblings.
 So Chinese New Year is huge gathering for the Tans and Changs every year yet she’ll always visit my Mum every CNY.blob:https://wordpress.com/03a15d58-a57a-4c4b-a340-31c0dc654354 blob:https://wordpress.com/f1b2e88c-86e3-4e93-8c25-0776efef238d

 Next story: Ah Tuck, the miracle “blue baby” son of Tan Poh Choo – saved by divine intervention.